mhyllander/log-collector/README.md

   without reconfiguring or restarting any other instances.
 * The queue load balancer spreads batches over the available logstash indexers.

-Log-collector is written in Ruby and is powered by the eventmachine, eventmachine-tail and ffi-rzmq gems.
-Eventmachine-tail has been enhanced and fixed a bit (custom version 0.6.4.3).
+Log-collector is written for JRuby, and uses the ffi-rzmq and jruby-notify gems.
+Jruby-notify has been enhanced and modified to support 64-bit Linux (custom version 0.4.0.1).

 Currently log-collector used ZeroMQ 4.0.4 and ffi-rzmq 2.0.1.
 The version bundled with logstash 1.4.1 is too old, therefore ffi-rzmq 2.0.1 needs to be